 Taiwan's semiconductor industry leaders are modest, with even leader TSMC-now one of the ten largest firms by market cap globally describing itself as being in a horse race with Intel and Samsung, where one wrong investment or technology decision could cause it to stumble and quickly fall behind.
 As chapter 2 describes, this view is borne out by the reality of TSMC's recent rise to dominance, which coincided with failures in execution and strategy by its rivals in both the United States and Korea following their own strings of success.8 Taiwan's foundries chose to aggressively reinvest their capital into capacity expansion following the 2009 global financial crisis and economic downturn, which resulted in increased market share when smartphone demand took off.
-TSMC made breakthroughs in applications of Advanced Semiconductor Materials Lithography's (ASML) extreme ultraviolet (EUV) technology that other early R&D partners were not able to replicate.9 And a protracted series of industrial design intellectual property (IP) lawsuits by Apple against Samsung in the early 2010s-Samsung had provided most of the advanced chips for early iPhones-led to a much closer relationship (and substantial coinvestment and risk sharing) between alternative supplier TSMC and Cupertino's burgeoning consumer electronics powerhouse.10 Taiwan's deep-rooted contract outsourcing model, in which the supplier intentionally avoided competing with the client's business, had found new resonance at a critical moment in the industry.
+TSMC made breakthroughs in applications of Advanced Semiconductor Materials Lithography's (ASML) extreme ultraviolet (EUV) technology that other early R&D partners were not able to replicate.
+And a protracted series of industrial design intellectual property (IP) lawsuits by Apple against Samsung in the early 2010s-Samsung had provided most of the advanced chips for early iPhones-led to a much closer relationship (and substantial coinvestment and risk sharing) between alternative supplier TSMC and Cupertino's burgeoning consumer electronics powerhouse.
+10 Taiwan's deep-rooted contract outsourcing model, in which the supplier intentionally avoided competing with the client's business, had found new resonance at a critical moment in the industry.

-Taiwan's Semiconductor Industry Today: Clustering and Limits to Growth

-Today, the Taiwanese semiconductor industry occupies a central position in semiconductor manufacturing, especially in leading-edge logic chips.
-The economic ecosystem surrounding TSMC has also grown into concentrated business clusters, giving Taiwan one of the most diverse semiconductor supply chains in the world.
+Taiwan's Semiconductor Industry Today: Clustering and Limits to Growth into concentrated business clusters, giving Taiwan one of the most diverse semiconductor supply chains in the world.
 This physical proximity of semiconductor and adjacent industries has led to significant economies of scale and tighter integration than that found elsewhere globally.
-Those in the United States may appreciate, for example, that one or two assembly plants do not make an auto industry- Taiwan's experience shows the need to similarly cultivate an industrial ecosystem will to reduce transactional costs and sustain global competitiveness beyond the limited window of government subsidies.
+Those in the United States may appreciate, for example, that one or two assembly plants do not make an auto industry-Taiwan's experience shows the need to similarly cultivate an industrial ecosystem will to reduce transactional costs and sustain global competitiveness beyond the limited window of government subsidies.
 And given that Taiwan has fast-growing firms in the semiconductor supply chains outside of manufacturing-such as in design, where US firms have significant strengths today-there is opportunity in both directions.
-US-Taiwan semiconductor collaboration is not a onesided deal.
+US-Taiwan semiconductor collaboration is not a one-sided deal.